movie review of Godzilla: Tokyo S.O.S.

 - Original title: Gojira tai Mosura tai Mekagojira: Tôkyô S.O.S. which roughly translates to Godzilla vs. Mothra vs. Mechagodzilla: Tokyo S.O.S.

 - In this film, Hiroshi Koizumi reprises his role of Professor Shin’ichi Chûjô from the original Mothra (1961), which he starred in 40 years earlier.

 - After the adult Mothra’s death, the eyes of her offspring change from blue to red.
 Following the color change, they become very active fighters against Godzilla.
 In the previous movie, Godzilla Against MechaGodzilla, when Mecha Godzilla went out of control, it’s eyes turned red as well.

-- The monster whose dead body washes up on the shore was originally intended by director Masaaki Tezuka to be Anguirus.
-But producer Shogo Tomiyama convinced him to change it to the less popular Kamoebas to avoid fan outrage.
-Anguirus is a very popular monster, appearing in over half a dozen Godzilla films and coming in third place in a G-Fan magazine poll for favorite monster (behind Godzilla and Gamera).
+- The dead monster that washes up on the shore was originally intended to be Anguirus.
+But the producer convinced him to change it to the less popular Kamoebas to avoid fan outrage.
 Kamoebas is a much more obscure monster, having previously appeared in only one film, Space Amoeba (1970).